-

 KEY 2ND SEMESTER DATES:

-March: 1st ever community rally (date TBD)
+Mar 13: 1st ever community rally

-Mar 18: Talent Show
+Mar 18: Talent show

-Ap 18: Special Olympics
+Apr 18: Special Olympics

-Apr 19: Junior & Senior Prom
+Apr 19: Junior & senior prom

-Looking to stay informed?
+Apr 23-26: School musicalLooking to stay informed?
 Follow us on Instagram for the latest on student activities and class happenings.

 Katherine Walton, Activities Director -